 What I would do is, if you still have the water, test it or take it somewhere to test (most chain stores do it for free).
 You want to see the chlorine level— it’ll read if there’s ANY amount of it in the water and then you’ll know for sure.

-pumpkahboo asked: hi, in my aquarium we have regular goldfish. i don't really know what kind, but they are the small pudgy type ones (i hope you know what im talking about!) well, we have a problem where they keep on rising up to the surface of the tank even when they don't want to. they struggle to keep down. we asked about it, and the pet store people told us to put their food in water before giving it to them to help stop it. we've been doing that but it doesnt work, what should we do?
+pumpkahboo said: hi, in my aquarium we have regular goldfish. i don't really know what kind, but they are the small pudgy type ones (i hope you know what im talking about!) well, we have a problem where they keep on rising up to the surface of the tank even when they don't want to. they struggle to keep down. we asked about it, and the pet store people told us to put their food in water before giving it to them to help stop it. we've been doing that but it doesnt work, what should we do?

 That sounds a LOT like swim bladder.

 I know it sounds cruel, but really it helps a LOT.